schnaigs/c5/README.md

 c5
 ================

-C5 is a HBase API compatible database.
-C5 is a simple, scalable open source distributed database.
+C5 is a simple, scalable open source distributed database that is compatible with the HBases API.
 It is an ACID database, of the flavour of Big Table.
-It supports three types of compatibility.
-HBase API compatability(HTable/HBaseAdmin), HFile compatibility, and HBase replication.
+C5 supports three types of compatibility: HBase API compatability(HTable/HBaseAdmin), HFile compatibility, and HBase replication.

 This project has 2 major modules.
 C5DB (The Server) and C5DB-CLIENT (The Client).
 To build this project users can simply mvn install (With optional -DskipTests) to build the c5 daemons, client libraries and optionally run all of our tests.